 "Means will be devised to reach hearts.
-Some of the methods used in this work will be different from the methods used in the work in the past"-Evangelism, p.
+Some of the methods used in this work will be different from the methods used in the work in the past. . . ."-Evangelism, p.
 105.

-The Organization-The organization of this work calls for the enlistment of support from every denominational worker, layperson, and

-Seventh-day Adventist institution.
-The Department of Communication promotes the use of a sound program of public relations and all modern communication techniques and media in the promulgation of the everlasting gospel.
-It calls for the election of a Communication secretary in every church and, where needed, a Communication Committee.
+The Organization-The organization of this ministry calls for the enlistment of support from every denominational worker, layperson, and Seventh-day Adventist institution.
+The Communication Department promotes the use of a sound program of public relations and all contemporary communication techniques, sustainable technologies, and media in the promulgation of the everlasting gospel.
+It calls for the election of a Communication secretary in every local church and, where needed, a Communication Committee.

 The Communication Secretary's Work-The church Communication secretary is responsible for the gathering and dissemination of news.
 As opportunity presents, the secretary will place on the air persons of interest in interview-type programs, and arrange for news features on such persons.
-Every effort will be made to maintain a friendly, cooperative relationship with editors and other communications-media personnel.
+Every effort will be made to maintain a friendly, cooperative relationship with editors and other communications/media personnel.
+(See Notes, #15, p.
+129.)